Ambe-Mbong-Nwi/KIBO-FINAL-PROJECT/README.md

 # KIBO - Final Project

-This is my final project which was carried out at the end of my 5-week journey in the KIBO program.
+This repository contains all my projects which were carried out during my 5-week journey in the KIBO program.
+On display below is my final project.
 This web-page shows a slidshow with screenshots of all the web-pages built or corrected during my 5-week period in KIBO.

 ## Table of contents